AmarOk1412/Enconn/content/blog/p2p-internals-dht.md

 # Let's do a quick project!

 Wabi is a smart city where pollution sensors are present everywhere.
-Every sensor is a DHT node and put collected data every minute on the network to $hash(pollution_level)$.
+Every sensor is a DHT node and put collected data every minute on the network to hash(pollution_level).
 A data is something like:

 ```
 SIGN(sensor_key,{